 As a not-for-profit financial cooperative, 121 Financial Credit Union relies on volunteers to fill the vital positions of the Board of Directors and Supervisory Committee.

 Current members that are 18 years or older with an account in good standing with the Credit Union are eligible to submit an application to become a Volunteer Official for 121 Financial Credit Union.
-To be considered for the 2022 election, applications must be received via email or U.S. Mail and postmarked by November 15, 2021.

 The Board of Directors’ primary responsibility is to clearly define operational policies, select competent management and establish the strategic goals for the Credit Union.
 Directors have ultimate responsibility for all operations and functions of the Credit Union.